mariavilaro/october-plugin-editme/README.md

     {% component 'editme' message='page.title' %}

+## Editing text fields in models

+From version 1.0.2 you can edit any model text fields.
+For example, if you are using Rainlab.Blog plugin you can do this in you blog post page:

+    {% component 'editme' message='title' model=post %}

+In this case the content will be loaded from the 'title' field in 'post'.
+And it will be saved in the same place.
+It also works in loops:

+    {% for post in posts %}
+        {% component 'editme' message='title' model=post %}
+    {% endfor %}

 ## Permissions

 Only administrator with the permission *Manage content* are able to edit content.
 Administrators must also be logged in to the back-end.

 ## Front-end JavaScript and StyleSheet